-:HELLO USER.ACCOUNT :REMOTE HELLO RUSER.RACCOUNT;DSLINE=LINE2 where USER and ACCOUNT are valid user and account names respectively) within the accounting structure of your local HP 3000, RUSER and RACCOUNT are valid user and account names (respectively) within the accounting structure of the remote HP 3000, and LINE2 is the device class name of the IODS0 entry (or the node name associated with the IODSX entry) for the local communications interface to which the interconnecting cable is connected.
+- :HELLO USER.ACCOUNT - :REMOTE HELLO RUSER.RACCOUNT;DSLINE=LINE2 where USER and ACCOUNT are valid user and account names (respectively) within the accounting structure of your local HP 3000, RUSER and RACCOUNT are valid user and account names (respectively) within the accounting structure of the remote HP 3000, and LINE2 is the device class name of the local IODS0 entry (or the node name associated with the IODSX entry) for the line that you want to use.

-Next, issue a local MPE : BUILD command to create the local disc file SORTED that will receive the sorted output.
+Next, issue a local MPE: BUILD command to create the local disc file SORTED that will receive the sorted output.